tessercat/pbx-docs/client/notes.md

 in browser `localStorage`.

 The service host
+indicates session expiry.
+by sending 404 in reply
-replies to the auth credential request with 404 to indicate session expiry.
+to the auth credential request.

 When it receives 404 in reply
 to its first request,
-the client requests new login credentials by clearing its current session ID, generating a new one, and sending it to the channel's `sessions` endpoint.
+the client requests new login credentials by clearing its current session ID and generating and sending a new one.

 The client halts
-after the first session request if it receices any non-ok status code except 404, and on any non-ok status code on its second request after receiving 404.
+after the first session request if it receices any non-ok status code except 404, and on any non-ok status code on a session-renewal request.

+## Login and pub/sub

-Once session ID, client ID and password are known, the client logs in to the verto endpoint, sends `verto.subscribe` to the channel on successful login, and sends its availability to the channel via `verto.broadcast` on successful subscription
+Once session ID, client ID and password are known, the client logs in to the verto endpoint, subscribe to channel presence events on client-ready, and publishes its presence status to the channel on successful subscription
 (and on disconnection).

-The client
-provides methods for controllers to publish its available/unavailable/absent presence state to the channel, and provides a method for controllers to send messages directly to other Clients.

 Since they're peer-specific,
 all pub/sub methods
 should probably move to the Peer class.

+## Peer-to-peer signal channel

+FreeSWITCH notes
+describe how this is implemented on the server side.

+## Automatic WebSocket reconnection

 The Client
 manages WebSocket connection state